innocentx0/innocentx0.github.io/_posts/2025-12-14-php-docker-more.md

 ```
 cacti
 ```
+Let's go in this subdomain and let's take a look.
 ### Cacti Framework

 Well! this is the 4th time i have to deal with cacti and every time is very funny :)

 <img width="859" height="537" alt="image" src="https://github.com/user-attachments/assets/14e850dc-1302-46e4-ac8e-d2cbb0ae0e90" />